-8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
-The calendar year of the latest frame coverage study: 2014 b.
-Percent coverage from the latest frame coverage study: 95.62% c.
-Was a new study conducted in this reporting period? ⊠Yes □ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
-The calendar year of the next coverage study planned: Given Alaska's continued coverage rate of above 90%, we are requesting permission to conduct the coverage studies at 5-year intervals instead of 3-year intervals.
-If approved, the next coverage study will be planned for calendar year 2019.
-9. Synar survey inspection protocol changed from the previous year?
-No - protocol (Append e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol lix C).
-If the inspection protocol changed from the previous year, these changes must sted in the protocol submitted. a.
-Provide the inspection period: From 6/1/2014 to 9/30/2014 MM/DD/YY MM/DD/YY b.
-Provide the number of youth inspectors used in the current inspection year: 12 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. n/a L Fill out and attach Form 5 in Annuadiy A (Forms 1.5) (Not required if the state b.
+8. Did the state's Synar survey use a list frame?

+If Yes, answer the following questions about its coverage.

+- a.
+The calendar year of the latest frame coverage study: 2014 - b.
+Percent coverage from the latest frame coverage study: 95.62% - c.
+Was a new study conducted in this reporting period?

+Yes No

+If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report.

+- d.
+The calendar year of the next coverage study planned: Given Alaska's continued coverage rate of above 90%, we requested permission to conduct the coverage study at 5year intervals instead of 3-year intervals.
+CSAP approved this request (see Jennifer Wagner email to Diane Casto dated January 27th, 2015), so the next coverage study is planned for calendar year 2019. - 9.
+Has the Synar survey inspection protocol changed from the previous year?

+The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
+If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

+- a.
+Provide the inspection period: From 6/1/2015 to 9/30/2015 MM/DD/YY MM/DD/YY - b.
+Provide the number of youth inspectors used in the current inspection year:

+NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.

+n/a

+b.
 Fill out and attach Form 5 in Appendix A (Forms 1-5).
 (Not required if the state used SSES to analyze the Synar survey data.)

-SECTION II: FFY 2015 (Intended Use):
+SECTION II: FFY 2016 (Intended Use):